 Starting in Helmsley, this tour seamlessly blends walking and sight-seeing to make the most of your time in Yorkshire.
 Explore historic Helmsley and Rievaulx Abbey before heading out onto the moors to walk one of the most scenic sections of the trail and then following the coastal path from Saltburn to Whitby.

 Celtic Trails accommodates walkers in good standard accommodation at a mixture of guesthouses, farmhouses, local inns and B&B’s with ensuite or private facilities wherever possible.
 Breakfast is included.
 For this itinerary, walkers stay at the Feathers Hotel in Helmsley and The Captain Cook Inn at Staithes – both noted for their traditional cask ales.
+In addition there is an overnight stay in Great Broughton and the historic seaside town of Whitby.

 This route is rated moderate and offers a contrast between moorland and coastal walking.
 The walk can be completed at any time of year, but winter usually brings snow, ice and freezing temperatures so we recommend visiting in spring or summer for warm temperatures and longer daylight hours.
 Celtic Trails recommend the route is walked from mid-March to mid-October.